 Hello and thanks for reading my blog.
 Subscribe to my free monthly newsletter, The Whistle, and here is what you will receive in your inbox, every month – owl my wise-eyed thoughts and views for the month gone by on Peripatetic Perch.
 Click on the link below to view the June 2021 issue of The Whistle.

 Gain access to The Whistle Library – a subscriber exclusive!

 The Whistle Library features engaging and important reports, discussions, articles and videos that I select from the Web every month for the exclusive reading and listening pleasure of subscribers.

-Springtime Reading During the Pandemic
+Monsoon Reading During the Pandemic

 Hello subscribers, it’s good to welcome you back to The Whistle Library this June.
 The great Indian monsoon will soon be here, bringing cooler temperatures and joy in Indian towns and cities, and hope of a good agricultural season in rural India.